daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-The provided default value let's TypeScript statically analyse the code the *infer* the value.
+The provided default value let's TypeScript statically analyse the code to _infer_ values type.

 We can get the same effect using our vanilla-js-and-jsdoc production implementation: